General AntiParticle Spectrometer

-General antiparticle spectrometer (GAPS) is a planned experiment that will use a high-altitude balloon flying in Antarctica to look for antideuteron particles from outer space cosmic rays, in an effort to search for dark matter.
+General AntiParticle Spectrometer (GAPS) is a NASA experiment that uses a high-altitude balloon flying in Antarctica to look for antideuteron particles from outer space cosmic rays, in an effort to search for dark matter.
 Anti-deuterons could perhaps be produced by the annihilation of hypothetical weakly interacting massive particles (WIMPs).
 The goal of the GAPS experiment is to capture anti-deuterons in a target material, to form an exotic atom in an excited state.
 The exotic atom would quickly decay, producing detectable X-rays energies with pion signature from nuclear annihilation.

-The GAPS ground test was successfully using a particle accelerator at KEK in 2004 and 2005.
+The GAPS ground test was successfully performed using a particle accelerator at KEK in 2004 and 2005.
 The first high-altitude balloon test was done in June 2012 with six Si(Li) detectors.

+GAPS was launched from the Antarctic McMurdo Station on 16 December 2025.